ABilkhoo/pycfx/readme.md

 ## License

-This work is open-source under the Apache licence.
+This work is open-source under the Apache license.
+See LICENCE and NOTICE for more details.